abhijitkar10/S1-T3-RPMS/README.md

 project is about more than building a performance tracker; it’s about capturing the spirit of running—helping runners celebrate progress, understand their limits, and push beyond them

-2.** Problem Statement** : Optimizing physical performance is essential for runners, athletes, and fitness enthusiasts in today’s active lifestyle.
+2. Problem Statement : Optimizing physical performance is essential for runners, athletes, and fitness enthusiasts in today’s active lifestyle.
 Effective monitoring of performance metrics is crucial for enhancing training efficiency and ensuring user safety during exercise.
 While many advanced gadgets are available, the challenge lies in creating a simple, cost-effective,